kipcole9/money/README.md

 for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)

+## Exchange rates and currency conversion

+Money includes a process to retrieve exchange rates on a periodic basis.
+These exchange rates can then be used to support currency conversion.
+This service is started by default and will attempt to retrieve exchange rates every 5 minutes.

+By default, exchange rates are retrieved from [Open Exchange Rates](http://openexchangerates.org) however any module that conforms to the `Money.ExchangeRates` behaviour can be configured.

+##Configuration

+`Money` provides a set of configuration keys to customize behaviour.
+The default configuration is:

+    config :ex_money,
+      exchange_rate_service: true,
+      exchange_rates_retrieve_every: 360_000,
+      api_module: Money.ExchangeRates.OpenExchangeRates,
+      open_exchange_rates_app_id: nil,
+      log_failure: :warn,
+      log_success: nil

+These keys are are defined as follows:

+* `exchange_rate_service` is a boolean that determines whether to start the exchange rate retrieval service.
+The default it `true`.

+* `exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
+The default is 5 minutes (360,000 milliseconds)

+* `api_module` identifies the module that does the retrieval of exchange rates.
+This is any module that implements the `Money.ExchangeRates` behaviour.
+The  default is `Money.ExchangeRates.OpenExchangeRates`

+* `open_exchange_rates_app_id` defines the `app_id` that is required to use the Open Exchange Rates api

+* `log_failure` defines the log level at which api retrieval errors are logged.
+The default is `:warn`

+* `log_success` defines the log level at which successful api retrieval notifications are logged.
+The default is `nil` which means no logging.

+Keys can also be configured to retrieve values from environment variables.
+This lookup is done at runtime to facilitate deployment strategies.
+If the value of a configuration key is `{:system, "some_string"}` then `"some_string"` is interpreted as an environment variable name which is passed to `System.get_env/2`.
+An example configuration might be:

+    config :ex_money,
+      exchange_rate_service: {:system, "RATE_SERVICE"},
+      exchange_rates_retrieve_every: {:system, "RETRIEVE_EVERY"},
+      open_exchange_rates_app_id: {:system, "OPEN_EXCHANGE_RATES_APP_ID"}

 ## Why yet another Money package?